pwk4m1/sillydebugger/README.md

 ## What works?

 Currently, not a lot.
-You can single-step through simple 16-bit programs that don't do brancing, and that's about it.
+You can single-step through simple 16-bit programs that don't do branching, and that's about it.

 ## TODO: